section-engineering-education/engineering-education/content/articles/getting-started-with-nessus-scanner/index.md

   - url: /engineering-education/getting-started-with-nessus-scanner/hero.jpg
     alt: Getting Started with Nessus Scanner Hero Image
 ---
 **Nessus Tenable** is a Kali-Linux open-source software common among penetration testers, used to provide a variety of security fixes.
-You will use this tool quite frequently while you work as a pen-tester by scanning for potential vulnerability on a server/website.
+You will frequently use this tool while working as a pen-tester by scanning for potential vulnerability on a server/website.
 <!--more-->
 **Nessus** scanner is a professional tool widely used among hackers and penetration testers.
-The solution you get assists you to perform high-speed asset discovery, target profiling, malware detection, sensitive data discovery, and so many more.
+The solution you get assists you to perform high-speed asset discovery, target profiling, malware detection, sensitive data discovery.
-**Tenable** delivers updated plug-ins that provide you with the latest information to customers within 24 hours after a vulnerability has been leaked.
+**Tenable** delivers updated plugins that provide you with the latest information to customers within 24 hours after a vulnerability has been leaked.

 ### Goal
 At the end of this tutorial, you should be able to:

 - Download and install Kali-Linux on your pc.

-- Understand the fundamentals and advantages of Nessus scanner.
+- Understand the fundamentals and advantages of the Nessus scanner.

 - Install and download Nessus Tenable.